CosimoMatassini/plot-bspline-basis/README.md

 # plot-bspline-basis
-Given a knot vector and the degree, this script can plot the bspline basis functions
+Given the extended knot vector and the degree, this script can plot the bspline basis functions.
+In the case of a uniform vector, the degree and the number of intervals must be specified.